 The spread of COVID-19 has developed into a worldwide health crisis and may have broader macro-economic implications.
 The United States has experienced significantly increased rates of unemployment and these deteriorating economic conditions, including reduced levels of economic growth and possibly a recession, may extend well beyond the time the spread of infection is contained.
 Consumers and advertisers may also change their long-term behavior related to perceived risk of infection or health risk, other pandemic fears, quarantines and other restrictions.
 Many of our clients and prospective clients have experienced significant negative impacts from the COVID-19 Pandemic and have decreased advertising budgets during the COVID-19 Pandemic.
 Additionally, a significant number of small businesses have temporarily or permanently closed, which may reduce local advertising revenue.
-Even if measures are not implemented and a virus or other disease does not spread significantly, the perceived risk of infection or health risk may adversely affect our business, liquidity, financial condition and results of operations.
+The perceived risk of infection or health risk may adversely affect our business, liquidity, financial condition and results of operations even after the COVID-19 Pandemic subsides.